Tatsu-syo/noMeiryoUI/README.md

 ## Known Limitations

 - No!!
 MeiryoUI doesn't work on:
-  - Windows taskbar
+  - Windows taskbar.
-  - Preinstalled UWP Apps (e.g. Settings, Paint, etc.)
+  - Preinstalled UWP Apps (e.g. Settings, Paint, etc.).
-  - Applications that ignore the system font settings
+  - Applications that ignore the system font settings.

 - No!!
 MeiryoUI cannot modify the titlebar font on Windows 11.